RadioPotin/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 ## DkML

-There is a [DkML] Windows installer.
+There is also [DkML] Windows installer.
 However, while [DkML] has a modern OCaml 4.14.0 compiler, it does not track the latest OCaml compilers.
 We will officially support Windows as a Tier 1 platform with a [major release of opam](#opam-22) in the coming months, and it will be compatible with DkML installations.